 - Head Start families

-- Expectant parents and new mothers
+- Expectant parents, new mothers and caregivers

 - Students at particular schools who had not participated in previous summer reading programs.